 The FAFSA isn’t just used by the federal government

 Many college, especially private ones, offer need-based grants and scholarships called institutional gift aid.
 This is on top of what the federal government offers.
 Different colleges offer varying gift aid, and colleges award the most aid to middle-class families.
 That doesn’t mean that students in other financial classes can’t or won’t get gift aid though.
 As long as you file the FAFSA, you have a chance of getting some form of gift aid.

 Most institutions use the FAFSA to determine your eligibility for institutional need-based aid.
 If you don’t file the FAFSA, you could be paying thousands more for college than needed.

 The US Department of Education offers more than just grant funds

-The only way to be considered for any government aid program–including loans and work study programs that are available to students from families with all ranges of income–is by filing the FAFSA.
+Government aid programs only consider giving aid to students who filed the FAFSA.
+That includes federal student loans and work study programs available to students from families with all ranges of income.

 State governments also use the FAFSA to determine your eligibility for state-level financial aid.
 Most states have at least one grant or scholarship program available to in-state students who qualify.

 The FAFSA should be refiled each year for College University aid

 If you weren’t eligible for aid in the past, consider filing the FAFSA again anyway–especially if your situation has changed.
 If you have a sibling entering college, or if your parents’ marital or employment status has changed, you may now qualify for financial aid.
 There’s no harm in filing the FAFSA (besides taking up some of your time).
 Opening the door to more potential aid that you don’t have to pay back is always a good thing.